Thirumalaivasangj3/Survival-Gear-Selection/README.md

-# 🧟 Survival-Gear-Selection
+# 🧟 Survival Gear Selection

-A Python-based inventory management system for a zombie apocalypse survival game.
+A Python-based inventory management system for a survival game.
 It allows players to buy and manage essential items while balancing **weight and money** limits.

 ## 📌 Features
-✅ **Zombie Apocalypse Store** - Players can buy weapons, medical kits, and survival gear
+👉 **Survival Store** - Players can buy weapons, medical kits, and survival gear
-✅ **Auto-Select Best Items** - Optimized selection for combat, utility, and survival
+👉 **Auto-Select Best Items** - Optimized selection for combat, utility, and survival
-✅ **Custom Inventory Management** - Players can manually pick items and track weight
+👉 **Custom Inventory Management** - Players can manually pick items and track weight
-✅ **Fully Text-Based** - Works in **Google Colab** and **Local Python** environments
+👉 **Fully Text-Based** - Works in **Google Colab** and **Local Python** environments

 ## 🚀 How to Run (Google Colab)
 1. Open [Google Colab](https://colab.research.google.com/)
-2. Copy and paste the code from `inventory.py`
+2. Copy and paste the code from `Survival_Gear_Selection.ipynb`
 3. Run the script to display store items and auto-select the best inventory

 ## 💻 How to Run Locally